Greta Thunberg to Congress: 'Don't listen to me. Listen to the scientists'

 In addition to meetings on Capitol Hill, Thunberg met former President Barack Obama on Tuesday.
 Obama described the teenager on Twitter as “already one of the planet’s greatest advocates.”

-Later on Wednesday, she will join seven young Americans who have sued the U.S. government for failing to take action on climate change on the steps of the Supreme Court.
-They will urge political leaders and lawmakers to support their legal fight and take action to phase out the use of fossil fuels.
+Later on Wednesday, she joined seven young Americans who have sued the U.S. government for failing to take action on climate change on the steps of the Supreme Court.
+They urged political leaders and lawmakers to support their legal fight and take action to phase out the use of fossil fuels.

 At the panel, Republican representatives praised the students for raising awareness about climate change but disagreed over what action the U.S. should take.